brandur/sorg/content/drafts/graphql.md

 Fields that need to be phased out can be initially hidden from documentation by marking them with GraphQL's built-in `deprecated` annotation.
-From there, provides may choose to even further restrict them by gating in users who were already consuming them, and disallowing use for everyone else, with an automatic process to remove gating as users stop using them organically.
-After some deprecation period, their use can be analyzed, and product teams can either start an active outreach campaign for retirement, or remove them entirely.
+From there, providers may choose to even further restrict their use by gating in users who were already consuming them, and disallowing everyone else, possibly with an automatic process to remove those gated exceptions as users upgrade organically over time and move away from those deprecated fields.
+After a long grace period, their use can be analyzed, and product teams can either start an active outreach campaign for total retirement before removing them entirely.

 Similarly, new fields are introduced one at a time and their adoption can be observed immediately.
 Like a living thing, the API changes little by little.
 New features are added and old mistakes are fixed.
-Its surface trends slowly towards perfect maturity.
+It trends towards perfect maturity.

 !fig src="/assets/graphql/living.jpg" caption="In the ideal case, we produce APIs that grow and improve like living things.
 My hands were really cold when I shot this."